chalodss/chalodss/README.en.md

 - Artificial intelligence.
 - Security.

-Please ask me for permission and give me the reason if you want to use the sources present on these repositories.
+Please ask me for permission if you want to use the sources present on these repositories.

 ##